html-validate/html-validate/docs/about/sponsoring.md

 Support HTML-Validate, the offline HTML validator.

-By sponsoring HTML-Validate you can help it grow and gain more features, better documentation and and overall help with a better experience.
+By sponsoring HTML-Validate you can help it grow and gain more features, better documentation and overall help with a better experience.

 Some long-time goals that need help, financially or by submitting pull requests: